funilrys/PyFunceble/docs/configuration/location.rst

     If the parent directory does not exist, we move to the next possible location in the given order.

     This means that under most Windows versions, we consider :code:`%APPDATA%\PyFunceble` - also know as :code:`C:\Users\userName\AppData\Roaming\PyFunceble`- as the configuration location.
-    But if the :code:`%APPDATA%` directory does not exist, we fallback to current directory as the configuration location.
+    But if the :code:`%APPDATA%` directory does not exist, we fall back to the current directory as the configuration location.

 Custom location
 """""""""""""""